isaacnmm/pestpolicy-hugo2XX/content/posts/high-end-toilet-brands/index.md

 * **Signature Technologies:**
     * **Numi 2.0:** Kohler's flagship intelligent toilet, known for its striking minimalist design, integrated speakers with ambient lighting, Alexa voice control, heated seat, personalized cleansing, and automatic features.
     * **Eir and Veil Intelligent Toilets:** These models offer sleek designs with features like automatic open/close lids, heated seats, self-cleaning stainless steel wands (with UV-light sanitation on some models), and automatic flush.
-    * **CleanCoat� Technology:** A special surface treatment that prevents water mineral stains and makes cleaning easier.
+    * **CleanCoat Technology:** A special surface treatment that prevents water mineral stains and makes cleaning easier.
 * **Key Models:** The **Numi 2.0 Smart Toilet** is a standout for its comprehensive smart home integration and luxurious experience.
 The **Veil** and **Eir** series offer highly aesthetic designs with advanced hygiene features.

 ### 3. Duravit (Germany)